St Deiniol’s Church, Hawarden

 St Deiniol’s, Hawarden from the South West

-Welcome – Croeso from The Rector, Rev’d Canon Andrea Jones
+Welcome – Croeso from The Church Team at St Deiniol’s

 Our Church is open every day for private prayer and meditation in addition to our regular Sunday and Midweek services.
 We are a family-oriented church and encourage you to become involved in the life and witness of our extensive worshiping community.